Last Updated: 10/23/23 | October 23rd, 2023

 See the Cave Church

 Aside from these picturesque statues and the epic view, Gellért Hill is home to the most unusual church in the city.
 In the 1920s, monks built this church in a cave that had been previously used by a hermit monk.
-It was used as a hospital during World War II, and the Communist government covered the entrance in concrete after the war and executed the head monk.
+It was used as a hospital during World War II, but then the Communist government covered the entrance in concrete after the war and executed the head monk.
 There’s a lot more to the history of this church than I have room to cover here, so make sure to use the audio guide.
+It’s very insightful!

-In this frightening museum, you’ll learn what life was like for Hungarians under the fascist and Communist regimes of the 1900s.
+In this frightening museum, you learn what life was like for Hungarians under the fascist and Communist regimes of the 1900s.
 The building was used by the ÁVH (Secret Police) and Arrow Cross Party (the Hungarian Nazi party).
 The permanent exhibits are spread over four floors and house all sorts of old propaganda, weapons, and informative multimedia displays.
-Over 700,000 Hungarians were killed or imprisoned by the Soviets, and the museum does a good job at illustrating just how dreadful their daily lives were.
-For information on the temporary exhibits, check the website for the most up-to-date information.
+Over 700,000 Hungarians were killed or imprisoned by the Soviets, and the museum does a good job of illustrating just how dreadful their daily lives were.

 Tour Heroes’ Square